AxerTheAxe/unitymain-patch/README.md

 x86_64-w64-mingw32-gcc -municode patch.c -o patch.exe
 ```

-Nix users can make use of the included flake.nix as a development shell to automatically obtain all dependencies.
+Nix users can make use of the included flake.nix as a development shell to automatically obtain MinGW for compilation, and Wine for debugging.

 ```sh
 git clone https://github.com/axertheaxe/unitymain-patch.git